Studio Policies

 -

 Your monthly tuition and one-time registration fee are all-inclusive—there are no surprise costs throughout the year.
 This includes all music books, printed materials such as sheet music, games, and activities for their binder, and the binder itself to help students stay organized.
-It also covers art supplies (where applicable), in-person and video recitals, the new jam sessions, and our new annual art exhibit.
+It also covers art supplies (where applicable), in-person and video recitals, student projects, and other studio events or sharing opportunities offered throughout the year.

 In addition to lesson time, a great deal happens behind the scenes: I create custom curriculum, plan and prep weekly lessons, track student progress, and regularly invest in professional development to continue growing as a teacher.
 Your investment supports not just time in lessons, but a thoughtfully designed, well-rounded program that nurtures each student’s creativity and growth.